eliaslehtinen/archer-bot/README.md

 # archer-bot
-Simple discord bot that can play music
+Simple discord bot that can interact with Trello and GitHub